Core Clinical Psychology Faculty

 Research interests include risk and maintenance factors for eating disorders across psychological, social, and physiological domains.
 Dr. Forney is accepting new graduate students.

 Research interests include psychophysiology of pain and cardiovascular disorders, hypertension, interventions to prevent blood donation syncope, stress and coping.
-Dr. France is currently accepting new graduate students.
+Dr. France is not currently accepting new graduate students.

 Research interests include neuropsychology of pain, assessment and management of Alzheimer's disease, detection of malingering, effects of psychological state on neuropsychological performance, schizotypy.
 Dr. Suhr is currently accepting new graduate students.